 Ports can develop cooperation and coordination strategies providing an integrated transportation service beneficial to actors involved in port supply chains.

 1. Coordination of Port Activities

 The purpose of port coordination and cooperation strategies is for a port authority to formalize its expansion through a more active landlord function.
-The key drivers for the setting of coordination mechanisms include capital investments to accommodate increased traffic through the involvement of supply chain actors at the port and in the hinterland.
-Land scarcity, oligopoly in terminal operations, and negative externalities of port development, such as environmental impacts, further incite port authorities to a more active role.
-To fulfill these roles, port authorities act as leaders in coordination strategies aligning the various supply chain actors in developing integrated approaches and developing cooperation strategies with other port authorities to develop business opportunities.
+The key drivers for the setting up of coordination mechanisms include capital investments to accommodate increased traffic through the involvement of supply chain actors at the port and in the hinterland.
+Land scarcity, oligopoly in terminal operations, and negative externalities of port development, such as environmental impacts, further stimulate port authorities to a more active role.
+Port authorities have designed coordination strategies in order to align the various supply chain actors using integrated approaches and to develop cooperation strategies with other port authorities.

-Globalization and the growing complexity of supply chains are inciting port authorities to undertake strategies aiming at a better level of coordination of their hinterland that involve:
+Globalization and the growing complexity of supply chains are encouraging port authorities to undertake strategies aiming at a better level of coordination of their hinterland that involve:

 - Inter-firm alliances.
 They concern two types of alliances.
 The first is vertical integration (along transport chains), where a maritime shipping company and a terminal operator can agree to coordinate their services.
 The second is horizontal integration (between competitors), where an equipment or container pool can be established to improve asset utilization.

 - Organizational scope.
 A vertical integration process where an actor decides to penetrate a new market to expand or add value to its activities.
 For instance, a maritime shipping company can be involved in port terminal operations.
 Also, a port authority could be involved in developing an inland port as a strategy to alleviate congestion and expand to the market potential of its hinterland.